 Policy Statements / Strategy

-Data Protection Regulatory Action Policy (updated version coming in Q2 2019)
+Data Protection Regulatory Action Policy (updated version coming soon)

-Policy Statement and Guidance on Complaint Handling (updated version coming in Q2 2019)
+Policy Statement and Guidance on Complaint Handling (updated version coming soon)

 Functions of the Authority and ODPA

 Administer and enforce law 61(1)(a)

 Promote public awareness 61(1)(c)